mcneel/developer.rhino3d.com/_guide_topics/grasshopper/your_first_component_windows.md

 1. As you can see, this is where the action happens.
 This boilerplate component creates a spiral on a plane.
 Just to make sure everything is working, let's change the default plane on which the spiral is constructed.
 On line[^1] 67, in `SolveInstance`, notice that an XY plane is constructed...

         Plane plane = Plane.WorldXY;
-    1. Name: the name of the component as displayed in the ribbon bar and search menus
 1. Further down in the `SolveInstance` method, you will notice that the input data is being fed into this plane...

         if (!DA.GetData(0, ref plane)) return;